telicent-oss/jira-sync/README.md

 You can optionally add the `--detailed` option if you want to see the title and labels of each issue that are used by the mapping rules to make their decisions.

-**NB** Alternatively, if you want all GitHub issues to map to a single JIRA Issue type regardless you can omit this step entirely and instead supply the `--jira-issue-type` option with the single issue type value.

 ### Step 3